raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 tags: [noindex, allonge, mermaid]
 ---

+Twenty years ago, a programmer named Kóngur got an interview with a Toronto Bank.
+An interviewer asked Kóngur to write a function that would determine whether a linked list has a cycle or not, using constant space.

+> “A linked list is a sequence of nodes that contain two fields: data, and a link to the next node.
+The last node is linked to a terminator used to signify the end of the list.”--[Wikipedia](https://en.wikipedia.org/wiki/Linked_list)

+Kóngur had never heard of this problem, but he had dabbled in Lisp and was familiar with cons cells, so he tried to think hard about how to detect a cycle while the clock ticked and the interviewer started at him.
+But Kóngur did not come up with a solution, and the interview ended.

 Once upon a time, it was common in software job interviews to be asked to write code to solve some small problem.
-There were various philosophies aorund this practice, one was that it was “A quick way to [filter out those with no programming ability whatsoever](https://en.wikipedia.org/wiki/Fizz_buzz#Programming).”
+There were various philosophies around this practice, such as it being a quick way to [filter out those with no programming ability whatsoever](https://en.wikipedia.org/wiki/Fizz_buzz#Programming).

-Twenty years ago, a programmer named Konge got an interview with a Toronto Bank.
-His interviewer asked Konge to write a function that would determine whether a linked list has a cycle or not.
-Konge had never heard of this problem, but he had dabbled in Lisp and was familiar with cons cells, so he tried to think hard about how to detect a cycle while the clock ticked and the interviewer started at him.

-The first solution Konge offered—maintaining a set of links already visited—was rejected.
-He was told that the problem can be solved in constant space.
-During the interview, Konge couldn't solve the problem in constant space, and the interview ended.
+We have more time than Kóngur, so let's take a look at the problem for ourelves.

 ---

 # Linked Lists

----

-> “A linked list is a sequence of nodes that contain two fields: data, and a link to the next node.
-The last node is linked to a terminator used to signify the end of the list.”--[Wikipedia](https://en.wikipedia.org/wiki/Linked_list)

 ---